Natural Wood and its Characteristics

 As all stain manufacturers will tell you, wood products exposed to direct south and west sunlight will need to be re-stained more often.
 This is true of any type of wood species.
 Solid color stains should not be used on any exterior Pine siding.
 If you choose to use solid stain on your home, you will need to use Cedar siding.

 Semi-transparent wood tone stains are still one of the best and most common options for both pine and cedar.
 These stains bring out the natural beauty of the woods’ grain and knot character while changing the overall color of the natural wood to your desired tone.
-For the optimum in stain protection on all of our tongue and groove wood siding products, choose a color of stain with red pigments, such as Sikkens Natural 078 or Cedar 077.
+For the optimum in exterior stain protection on all of our tongue and groove wood siding products, choose a color of stain with red pigments or a darker variety of stain.

 If you’re early enough in the design phase of your home, the following should be considered in your site planning:

 • Situate your home so the south and west sides will have ample shade from any surrounding trees.

 • If shading the south and west side is not an option, you may want to consider having covered porches on those sides of your home.
 We recommend a minimum of two foot overhangs and a two foot space between the ground and your siding.